About us

 Our Impact

 The Library has grown organically with very little promotion as we are constantly limitied by space and volunteer capacity.
 In 2021 we received a donation that allowed us to employ our Co Founder, Celine Massa, to work on Amplifying the Impact of our operation in order to demonstrate its benefits to the community and the environment.
+Two Impact Reports – see below – were produced by Celine with this funding which has now been exhausted.

-We aspire to grow the initiative into a self sustaining operation that is financially capable of employing a permanent co ordinator.
+We aspire to grow the initiative into a self sustaining operation that is financially capable of employing a permanent staff member.
 We are a way off this goal and reject the obvious solution which is to focus on growing our only source of income, membership fees.
 More members without more stuff would lead to reduced access to items and with the cost of square footage in the Byron Shire we are always restricted by physical space.

 More work to investigate other income streams is underway with the University of Queensland assisting with the research.
 If you or someone you know is in the position to make a tax deductible donation to help us move closer to a position of financial viability please see our Donation tab for details.
 Money comes from selling things and our purpose being to encourage people NOT to buy but borrow instead presents a unique but obvious challenge to our plight.

-Winner of Byron Shire's Community Initiative of the Year Award for 2021
+Winner of Byron Shire's Community Initiative of the Year Award

 On January 27 the Byron Shire Council announced it’s annual awards that included their Environmental Initiative of the Year Award which went to Bangalow Koala’s.
 The judges felt that the Library of Stuff must be acknowledged for it’s sucess and impact both environmentally and socially so they created a new category, the Community Initiative of the Year Award and awarded it to us!smile